30 Oct 2025

 “I feel the more I give myself self compassion, but also give compassion to those around me, and it makes it easier to operate in the world.”

-Speaking on the long road to diagnosis, Sarah highlights two challenges: lack of education and wrong diagnosis, encouraging anyone who thinks they may have OCD to advocate for themselves and seek out a licensed professional who has experience treating the condition.
+Speaking on the long road to her diagnosis, Sarah highlights two challenges: lack of education and misdiagnosis, encouraging anyone who thinks they may have OCD to advocate for themselves and seek out a licensed professional who has experience treating the condition.

-“I’ve been diagnosed with generalised anxiety disorder and with PTSD, pretty much my entire life.
+“I’ve been diagnosed with generalized anxiety disorder (GAD) and with PTSD, pretty much my entire life.

 “When you have the wrong diagnosis, you feel it and you know it.
 So, even though I did not want to get an OCD diagnosis, it was such a relief for me to know what I’m up against, and this is what I have.

-“When you are incorrectly diagnosed, you feel kind of crazy because the symptoms are so extreme in comparison to generalised anxiety disorder, for example.
+“When you are incorrectly diagnosed, you feel kind of crazy because the symptoms are so extreme in comparison to (symptoms of) generalized anxiety disorder, for example.

 “Therapy is kind of like speed dating in a way — you have got to find the right person that works for you.
 Just because you sign up for an appointment and meet with someone doesn’t mean they’re going to be your human or you’re going to be their human.”